Massless finite and infinite spin representations of Poincar\'{e} group in six dimensions: Massless finite spin representations

 As result, the Casimir operators \p{W2-st} and \p{J5-st} are vanish in this case: $\hat C_4=0$ and $\hat C_6=0$.
 In passing from this light-cone reference frame to an arbitrary frame, we get that all Casimir operators (\ref{W3-2-Cas}), (\ref{J5-2-Cas}) on the massless finite spin states take zero values (see also \cite{MezRTown14}):

 and in view of (\ref{P2-0}) we have $\Pi^k \Pi_k=0$ and $\Pi^k M_{km} \Pi_\ell M^{\ell m}=0$.

 Due to \p{P-2a-0} the Euclidean four-translations are realized trivially in case of these representations.
-As a result such representations of $ISO(1,5)$ are finite dimensional.
-Each such massless representation defines some $6D$ standard massless representation with finite number of massless particle states.
+As a result such representations of $ISO(4)$ are finite dimensional.
+Each such representation defines some $6D$ standard massless representation.
 As we saw above, such representations are induced from irreducible $SO(4)$ representations.
 Let us show below that the Casimir operators of the stability subgroup $SO(4)$ define the $6D$ helicity operators.